-Article no. 18 of the Company Articles of Association establishes both for a first or second notice of the meeting, the rule of a simple majority of the votes issued to pass resolutions unless otherwise foreseen in the CCC or in the Articles of Association.
+Article no. 18 of the Company's Articles of Association establishes both for a first or a second notice of a meeting, the rule of a simple majority of the votes issued to pass resolutions unless otherwise foreseen in the CCC or in the Articles of Association.

-The only exception to this rule relates to the provision in the Company's Articles of Association that sets a qualified majority of two-thirds of the votes counted for the passing of resolutions relating to the dismissal of directors without fair grounds.
+The only exception to this rule relates to the provision in the Company's Articles of Association that sets a qualified majority of twothirds of the votes counted for the passing of resolutions relating to the dismissal of board members without fair grounds.